apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### February 11th, 2021: Apache Jackrabbit 2.16.7 released
+Apache Jackrabbit 2.16.7 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.16) page for more details.

 #### January 28th, 2021: Apache Jackrabbit Oak 1.38.0 released
 Apache Jackrabbit Oak 1.38.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.